 Nottingham City Council is developing a training programme to raise awareness of Autism and challenge the stereotypes that still exist.
 This will form part of a larger training programme aimed at people whose job may bring them into contact with Autistic people.

 The foundation of the training is an E-learning package which was designed in partnership with autistic people, and professionals from Nottinghamshire County Council, Nottingham City Council and Nottinghamshire Healthcare NHS Foundation Trust.

 Through the E-learning, you can expect to learn about the characteristics of autism, relevant legislation and practical ways of supporting autistic people.

 The E-Learning is available in two formats; in the Learning Pool Learning Management System for agencies who have access to this and a PowerPoint version for those who do not.

 The PowerPoint version is also open to members of the public who may have an interest in Autism.

 Hidden Voices is a film about autistic people and family carers talk openly about their experiences of living with autism and their hopes and dreams for Nottingham's Autism Strategy.

 Nottingham autistic community website

-Nottingham City Council has supported the development Nottingham Autistic Community website which is a resource dedicated for autistic people and families in Nottingham City.
+Nottingham City Council supports the Nottingham Autistic Community website which is a resource dedicated for autistic people and families in Nottingham City.
 The website has been designed by autistic people and provides a range of information, advice and links to other resources.